Updated October 7, 2024.

 Think scaffolding is just metal and wood?
 Think again.
 It’s the backbone of any construction site—but only if it’s safe.
 In this guide, you’ll become a master of scaffolding safety tagging.

-Following proper tagging and inspection procedures coinciding with adequate team member training ensures safety on the job site.
+Following proper scaffolding inspection tag and inspection procedures coinciding with adequate team member training ensures safety on the job site.
 But do you fully understand how to properly tag scaffolding and inspect it for safe use?

 There are several regulations that your organization must follow regarding erecting scaffolding.
 Depending on what country or even region, the rules may be slightly different from one another, so always check with your local officials.